Cray-HPE/docs-csm/introduction/csm_overview.md

 ## Details

 <a name="system_nodes_and_networks"></a>

 ## 1. System Nodes and Networks

 The HPE Cray EX system has two types of nodes:

-* **Compute Nodes**, where high performance computing applications are run, have hostnames in the form of nidXXXXXX, that is, "nid" followed by six digits.
+* **Compute Nodes**, where high performance computing applications are run, have hostnames in the form of `nidXXXXXX`, that is, `nid` followed by six digits.
 These six digits will be padded with zeroes at the beginning.
 All other nodes provide supporting functions to these compute nodes.
 * **Non-Compute Nodes (NCNs)**, which carry out system functions and come in many types:
   * Management nodes in a Kubernetes cluster which host system services.
-      * Kubernetes master nodes, with names in the form of ncn-mXXX.
+    * Kubernetes master nodes, with names in the form of `ncn-mXXX`.
 Every system has three or more master nodes.
-      * Kubernetes worker nodes, with names in the form of ncn-wXXX.
+    * Kubernetes worker nodes, with names in the form of `ncn-wXXX`.
 Every system has three or more worker nodes.
-      * Utility Storage nodes providing Ceph storage to Kubernetes nodes, with names in the form of ncn-sXXX.
+    * Utility Storage nodes providing Ceph storage to Kubernetes nodes, with names in the form of `ncn-sXXX`.
 Every system has three or more storage nodes.
   * Application nodes (ANs) which are not part of the Kubernetes management cluster
     * User Access Nodes (UANs), known by some as login or front-end nodes
     * Other site-defined types:
       * Gateway nodes
       * Data Mover nodes
       * Visualization nodes

 The following system networks connect the devices listed:

 * Networks external to the system:
   * Customer Network (Data Center)
-      * ncn-m001 BMC is connected by the customer network switch to the customer management network
+    * `ncn-m001` BMC is connected by the customer network switch to the customer management network
     * ClusterStor System Management Unit (SMU) interfaces
     * User Access Nodes (UANs)
 * System networks:
   * Hardware Management Network (HMN)
     * BMCs for Admin tasks
     * Power distribution units (PDU)
     * Keyboard/video/mouse (KVM)
   * Node Management Network (NMN)
     * All NCNs and compute nodes
   * ClusterStor Management Network
     * ClusterStor controller management interfaces of all ClusterStor components (SMU, Metadata Management Unit (MMU), and Scalable Storage Unit (SSU))
   * High-Speed Network (HSN), which connects the following devices:
     * Kubernetes worker nodes
     * UANs
     * ClusterStor controller data interfaces of all ClusterStor components (SMU, MMU, and SSU)

 During initial installation, several of those networks are created with default IP address ranges.
 See [Default IP Address Ranges](#default_ip_address_ranges)